 The employee will be entitled to choose an option from the following list of options, or may consult with the employer over any combination of the options:

 (ii) Redeployment to a suitable alternative position which may involve a reduction in hours

 The details on the options are as follows:

 Supernumerary employment is employment for a period of up to thirty (30) school weeks.
 An employee whose position is disestablished as a result of voluntary election or otherwise who has either elected to be employed as a supernumerary teacher, or who has not taken up any of the other options set out in clause 11.3.4 before the date of disestablishment, shall be entitled to supernumerary employment in accordance with the following provisions:

 (a) The employee will continue to be employed at their existing salary for a period of thirty (30) school weeks from the effective date of the disestablishment of the position (normally at the beginning of term one of the following year);

-(b) The employee may elect to take up her/his supernumerary employment at Te Kura or at any other school at the request of the employee and with the approval of both Te Kura and the board at the other school;
+(b) The employee may elect to take up their supernumerary employment at Te Kura or at any other school at the request of the employee and with the approval of both Te Kura and the board at the other school;

 (c) The employee will apply for suitable permanent vacancies at other schools;

 (d) The employer will encourage the employee to find a suitable alternative permanent teaching position and will meet the actual and reasonable expenses of attending interviews at other schools where prior approval is given;